Frequently Asked Questions

 The issues that impact on the timeline are size of the house, complexity of the design, the number of building element failures and the amount of timber frame damage there is.

-Depending on the scope of water damage, generally it is better to move out.
+Depending on the timber frame damage it may be better to move out.

 There are a number of reasons for this…

-• Speed – living on site slow construction time.
+• Speed – living on site may slow the construction timeline.

 • Security – when windows are removed there is a security risk to both you and your property.